iTzSharkSV/Hyper/Docs/CONTRIBUTING.md

 ### Setting up your environment

 1. Fork this repository.
-2. Installing dependencies.
+2. Setting up dev environment.
 Check [ReadMe](../README.md) for more info.

 ### Publishing your change